StanleyNeoh/Task-Management-Web-Application/README.md

 6) run "rails db:seed" to preload some tasks and tags (Optional)
 7) run "rails s" to start the server

-If database migration required, run the following rails db:migrate:up VERSION=20211228074338 rails db:migrate
+If database migration required, run the following (For first time launch) rails db:migrate:up VERSION=20211228074338 rails db:migrate

+Access the website here at https://taskonquer-app.herokuapp.com/